Fishery Improvement Project

 On the other hand, considering the high abundance of red shrimp in national waters, the Fisheries Federal Council decided to suspend catch limits per vessel temporarily and until the fishery closes in late October/early November.

-In October, FIP partners have welcomed Cabomar as new partner to the FIP.
+In October, FIP partners welcomed Cabomar as new partner to the FIP.
 An Addendum to the Framework Collaboration Agreement was presented to the Spain-based company in late August and was signed by its representatives in early October.
 Currently, there are 24 industry partners to this FIP.